cpfaff/rbefdata_paper/paper/rbefdata.md

 ```
-## Warning: competitive neighbourhood could not be fit on page.
+## Warning: individual based values could not be fit on page.
 It will not be plotted.
 Warning:
-## tree performance could not be fit on page.
+## wood perforation plates could not be fit on page.
 It will not be plotted.
-Warning: air temperature
+Warning: belowground
+## biomass could not be fit on page.
+It will not be plotted.
+Warning: cadmium at wavelength 214nm
 ## could not be fit on page.
 It will not be plotted.
-Warning: biomass allocation could not be fit
+Warning: coefficient of variation could not
-## on page.
+## be fit on page.
 It will not be plotted.
-Warning: digital data acquisition could not be fit on page.
+Warning: digital data acquisition could not be fit on
-## It will not be plotted.
-Warning: gene diversity could not be fit on page.
-It will not be
+## page.
+It will not be plotted.
+Warning: diversity treatment could not be fit on page.
+It will
-## plotted.
+## not be plotted.
 Warning: geomorphology could not be fit on page.
 It will not be plotted.
+## Warning: microbial biomass could not be fit on page.
+It will not be plotted.
 Warning:
-## intraspecific diversity could not be fit on page.
+## secondary compounds could not be fit on page.
 It will not be plotted.
-Warning: response
+Warning: soil horizon
-## variable could not be fit on page.
+## could not be fit on page.
 It will not be plotted.
-Warning: secondary compounds could
+Warning: spatial genetic structure could not
-## not be fit on page.
+## be fit on page.
 It will not be plotted.
-Warning: spatial genetic structure could not be
-## fit on page.
-It will not be plotted.
-Warning: trait dissimilarity could not be fit on page.
+Warning: species trait could not be fit on page.
 It
 ## will not be plotted.
+Warning: standard deviation could not be fit on page.
+It will not be
-Warning: wood bending could not be fit on page.
+## plotted.
+Warning: trait dissimilarity could not be fit on page.
 It will not be plotted.
-## Warning: wood compression could not be fit on page.
+## Warning: tree rings could not be fit on page.
 It will not be plotted.
-Warning: wood
+Warning: wood bending
-## shearing could not be fit on page.
-It will not be plotted.
-Warning: aeromorphic organic layer
 ## could not be fit on page.
 It will not be plotted.
-Warning: basal area increment could not be
+Warning: wood compression could not be fit
-## fit on page.
+## on page.
 It will not be plotted.
-Warning: cavity nesting hymenoptera could not be fit on
-## page.
-It will not be plotted.
-Warning: coarse root density could not be fit on page.
-It will
-## not be plotted.
-Warning: community weighted mean trait could not be fit on page.
+Warning: wood shrinkage could not be fit on page.
 It will not
 ## be plotted.
-Warning: directed extinction could not be fit on page.
+Warning: wood toughness could not be fit on page.
 It will not be plotted.
-## Warning: ecosystem functioning could not be fit on page.
-It will not be plotted.
 Warning:
-## experimental treatment could not be fit on page.
+## aeromorphic organic layer could not be fit on page.
 It will not be plotted.
-Warning: human
+Warning: BEF China
-## influence could not be fit on page.
+## projects could not be fit on page.
 It will not be plotted.
-Warning: multi-trophic
+Warning: community similarity could
-## interactions could not be fit on page.
+## not be fit on page.
 It will not be plotted.
-Warning: mycorrhiza could not
+Warning: community weighted mean trait could not
 ## be fit on page.
 It will not be plotted.
-Warning: nitrogen cycling could not be fit on page.
-It
+Warning: control treatment could not be fit on page.
-## will not be plotted.
-Warning: non-random extinction could not be fit on page.
+## It will not be plotted.
+Warning: co-variables could not be fit on page.
 It will not be
 ## plotted.
-Warning: pesticide could not be fit on page.
+Warning: eco-physiologic traits could not be fit on page.
 It will not be plotted.
+## Warning: ecosystem functioning could not be fit on page.
+It will not be plotted.
 Warning:
-## phytophagous insects could not be fit on page.
+## experimental treatment could not be fit on page.
 It will not be plotted.
-Warning: rainfall
+Warning: Flora of
-## simulator could not be fit on page.
+## China could not be fit on page.
 It will not be plotted.
-Warning: research proposals could
+Warning: genetic autocorrelation could
 ## not be fit on page.
 It will not be plotted.
-Warning: respiration could not be fit on page.
-It
+Warning: human influence could not be fit on page.
-## will not be plotted.
-Warning: simpson diversity could not be fit on page.
+## It will not be plotted.
+Warning: land use history could not be fit on page.
 It will not be
 ## plotted.
-Warning: snag height could not be fit on page.
+Warning: matching status could not be fit on page.
 It will not be plotted.
 Warning:
-## species identity variable could not be fit on page.
+## multi-trophic interactions could not be fit on page.
 It will not be plotted.
-Warning:
+Warning: nitrogen
-## temperature could not be fit on page.
+## cycling could not be fit on page.
 It will not be plotted.
-Warning: topography could not be
+Warning: phosphorous could not be
 ## fit on page.
 It will not be plotted.
-Warning: tree crown could not be fit on page.
-It will not
-## be plotted.
-Warning: Weibull distribution could not be fit on page.
+Warning: phylogenetic distinctness could not be fit on
+## page.
 It will not be plotted.
+Warning: phytophagous insects could not be fit on page.
+It will
-## Warning: wood ground tissue could not be fit on page.
+## not be plotted.
+Warning: predators could not be fit on page.
 It will not be plotted.
-Warning: wood
+Warning:
+## research proposals could not be fit on page.
+It will not be plotted.
+Warning: respiration
+## could not be fit on page.
+It will not be plotted.
+Warning: rooting depth could not be fit on
+## page.
+It will not be plotted.
+Warning: runoff plots could not be fit on page.
+It will not be
+## plotted.
+Warning: simpson diversity could not be fit on page.
+It will not be plotted.
+Warning:
+## specialization could not be fit on page.
+It will not be plotted.
+Warning: species identity
+## variable could not be fit on page.
+It will not be plotted.
+Warning: vegetation stratum could
+## not be fit on page.
+It will not be plotted.
+Warning: Weibull distribution could not be fit on
+## page.
+It will not be plotted.
+Warning: wood ground tissue could not be fit on page.
+It will
-## mechanics could not be fit on page.
+## not be plotted.
+Warning: wood mechanics could not be fit on page.
+It will not be plotted.
+## Warning: wood porosity could not be fit on page.
 It will not be plotted.
 ```

 ![plot of chunk vizalize_keywords](figure/vizalize_keywords.png)